-Similar to Lord of the Void, Griselbrand cost seven mana in exchange for 7/7 stats and have the trait of flying.
+Like Lord of the Void, Griselbrand costs seven mana in exchange for 7/7 stats and has the trait of flying.
 Additionally, it can let you pay seven life four drawing seven cards.
 Seven cards will be a ridiculous amount of cards entering your hand.
 That makes Griselbrand an insane draw engine that gives your more opportunities and more chances.
 Additionally, if you are worried about the seven life losses, Griselbrand will make up for that itself.
 Consider its last trait, lifelink, which gains you life whenever Griselbrand deals damage(opponent or creature all fine).
 With this trait, you no longer need to worry about life loss because more life is coming in.
 As a matter of fact, you are getting seven-card for free!

 Being a ridiculous draw machine, Griselbrand gives you more choice and prevents you from running out of cards.
 In combat, Griselbrand also proves its worth.
 A 7/7 stats can slay off most of your opponent’s creatures while gaining life for yourself.
 Griselbrand will be great for either a support card or an attack card.
 It could even be a commander card if you like.
-Combining so many traits and abilities will definitely give itself a place on the best Demon cards in MTG list.
+Combining so many traits and abilities will definitely give itself a place on the best Demon cards in the MTG list.

 4. Nefarox, Overlord of Grixis (CMC:6)

 Being the first legendary demon in the MTG best demon list, Nefarox, Overlord of Grixis, won’t disappoint you.
 Its converted mana cost is six, and Nefarox has the stats of 5/5 and the trait of flying.
-However, it one of the best demons because of its abilities.
+However, it is one of the best demons because of its abilities.

 Its first ability is Exalted, which gains the creature attacking alone a +1/+1 for the turn.
 This change may seem small, but if your opponent blocks the creature with specific stats, this small buff may surprise your opponent as he or she loses a creature.
 Nefarox’s second ability is the one that most players are afraid and annoyed for.
 When Nefarox himself attacks alone, the defending player must sacrifice a creature.